wg-controller/wg-controller/README.md

 # WireGuard Controller

-A wireguard VPN server and control plane with central web management.
+A WireGuard VPN server and control plane with central web management.

 ## Features

-- Easily host your own Wireguard server with Docker or Kubernetes
+- Easily host your own WireGuard server with Docker or Kubernetes
 - Manage users and devices from a modern web interface
 - Integrated DNS server resolves devices by their configured name
 - Internal IP routing between clients
 - Share access to remote networks on a client by client basis
 - Synchronization of keys and settings between clients and server (using [wg-controller-client](https://github.com/wg-controller/wg-controller-client))
-- Support for standard wireguard clients and 3rd party devices
+- Support for standard WireGuard clients and 3rd party devices

 ## Screenshots